 Most poles also come with a spare set of broad "powder" baskets for snow use.
 Primarily, the large basket doesn't allow the pole to punch through the snow as easily.
 This is great for backcountry snow travel, either snowshoeing or backcountry skiing or snowboarding.

 Most poles come with a variety of baskets.
 The right-most basket being a powder basket, whilst the left-most is a basic trekking basket.
 Most of these can be purchased separately, although most poles come with at least one set.

 The trekking baskets that are found on most poles are much smaller and will help with mud and branches, but do not provide adequate float for snow usage.

 Baskets as found on the poles themselves, from super light weight almost non existent baskets on the Black Diamond Distance Carbon Z on the left, to the super wide attachable powder baskets found on the Black Diamond Alpine carbon cork.
 The two center poles are good examples of different trekking baskets.

 Shock Absorbing Systems

-Be sure to see our video on how to fix a broken trekking pole using tape and tent stakes.
+Interested in how to fix a broken trekking pole using only tape and tent stakes?